ydb-platform/ydb/ydb/docs/en/core/maintenance/manual/maintenance-without-downtime.md

 A *maintenance task* is a set of *actions* that the user asks the CMS to perform for safe maintenance.

 Supported actions:
-- Taking an exclusive lock on a cluster component — node or host.
+- Acquiring an exclusive lock on a cluster component — node or host.

 In a task, actions are divided into groups.
 Actions from the same group are performed atomically.
 Currently, groups can consist of only one action.

 If it's not possible to perform an action at the time of the request, the CMS informs you of the reason and the time when it is worth *refreshing* the task, and sets the action status to *pending*.
 When the task is refreshed, the CMS attempts to perform the pending actions again.

 *Performed* actions have a deadline after which they are considered *completed* and stop having an effect on the cluster.
-For example, an exclusive lock is removed.
+For example, an exclusive lock is released.
 An action can be completed early.

 {% note info "Protracted maintenance" %}